keikoWei/TeamManager/README.md

 # TeamManager
 # the main code inside the master branch
-# this is an Minecraft Plugins
+# It's a Minecraft Plugins